 Here’s what happened.
-In May 2016, Ed Sheeran showed up in Queenstown, New Zealand.
+In May 2016, Ed Sheeran showed up in Queenstown while he was traveling in New Zealand.
 It was soon after he had dropped off the face of the earth— no phone, no social media.
 So you may be asking how I know an intimate detail like someone’s travel plan.

 Well, there’s this Facebook group in Queenstown that’s generally used as a place to buy/sell cars and clothes, rent rooms and occasionally air a public grievance.
 Not so on May 9, 2016.
 That night, our 25,000+ Facebook group took a break from our regularly scheduled chatter to become paparazzi and reporters.
 From the comfort of my home, I watched as seemingly normal human beings became the biggest fangirls and fanguys, reporting Ed Sheeran’s every move.

 And because I love y’all (and want to celebrate Ed Sheeran’s new album killing it with NINE songs in the Top 10 chart), I’m going to share how you can party like Ed Sheeran in Queenstown according to the word on the street.
 And by street, I mean Facebook.
 Because everything there is true(ish).